 “Zombie homes” can be defined as vacant, deteriorated small homes whose owners are behind on their mortgage payments.

 These properties are symbols of the effects of the foreclosure crisis in neighborhoods throughout the city.
 Owners of small homes are confronted with rising operating and maintenance costs, encounter barriers to credit, and struggle to make mortgage payments.
-Hurricane Sandy exacerbated these issues, damaging thousands of properties, forcing many struggling owners to leave these properties behind.

 Call the Homeowner Hotline